-So far, FAERS has received 3,186 reports of “device breakage” among women who were implanted with the Paragard copper IUD.
-At least 1,910 of these reports were deemed “serious” by the doctors or medical professionals who reported the incidents.
+So far, FAERS has received thousands reports of “device breakage” among women who were implanted with the Paragard copper IUD.
+Many of these reports were deemed “serious” by the doctors or medical professionals who reported the incidents.
 At least 102 of the reports involved cases where a woman was hospitalized or suffered life-threatening complications as a result of problems with her copper IUD, and at least 15 cases resulted in death.

 The most serious type of complications linked to Paragard is when the device breaks while it is being removed.
 Paragard is a T-shaped device.
 In some cases, when the IUD is removed from a woman’s body, the two arms on the device can break.
 When these broken pieces of the IUD remain inside the body, they can cause tissue damage to the uterus or other internal organs.
 In other cases, these pieces can migrate to other parts of the body, requiring surgery in order to remove the broken pieces or to repair tissue damage.